Teaching guidelines +/- 15 minutes

 Me molesta que Juan no ... en el debate mañana.

-(It bothers me that Juan will not participate in the debate tomorrow.)
+(It bothers me that Juan does not participate in the debate tomorrow.)

 7. Tener: